 Very rarely contact may be made with a child or young person without the knowledge of the child's parents or carers (for example where there are serious safeguarding concerns for a child and it would increase the risk to the child to contact the parent).
-In this case the person making contact with the child must agree in advance with the Parish Safeguarding Officer that this is appropriate, a second adult should be copied into all communications e.g. Parish Safeguarding Officer or Vicar and must keep a record of all communications and provide these to the Parish Safeguarding Officer for the case record.
+In this case the person making contact with the child must agree in advance with the Parish Safeguarding Officer that this is appropriate, a second adult should be copied into all communications e.g. Parish Safeguarding Officer or Incumbent and must keep a record of all communications and provide these to the Parish Safeguarding Officer for the case record.

-Policy Date: May 2019 Version Number: 2 Due for review: May 2020 Where a group wishes to have a social media account to publicise or communicate regarding their group or activity the following will apply:
+Where a group wishes to have a social media account to publicise or communicate regarding their group or activity the following will apply:

-- The account shall not be a personal account belonging to any group member or leader; it will be a separate group account. - More than one adult will be administrator for the account so that all content and messages can be seen by more than one adult. - All users will be made aware that bullying, harassment or other anti social behaviour will not be tolerated.
-Information will be available to all users about how to raise a concern about the conduct of others and who with. - Steps must be taken to prevent people outside the group having access to the names or personal details of anyone who is part of the group e.g. if a group Facebook page is used, the account settings should prevent group members being identified and any message sent to anyone other than the administrator. - All those in a leadership role will ensure that their language is professional and appropriate e.g. not adding 'xx' to messages, not using nicknames that are not what the leader is called by everyone else, avoiding addressing others by endearments which would be ambiguous, such as 'love'.
+• The account shall not be a personal account belonging to any group member or leader; it will be a separate group account.

-Hire of Church Premises for non- Church events and activities
+- More than one adult will be administrator for the account so that all content and messages can be seen by more than one adult. - All users will be made aware that bullying, harassment or other anti social behaviour will not be tolerated.
+Information will be available to all users about how to raise a concern about the conduct of others and who with. - Steps must be taken to prevent people outside the group having access to the names or personal details of anyone who is part of the group e.g. if a group Facebook page is used, the account settings should prevent group members being identified and any message sent to anyone other than the administrator. - All those in a leadership role will ensure that their language is professional and appropriate e.g. not adding 'xx' to messages, not using nicknames that are not what the leader is called by everyone else, avoiding addressing others by endearments which would be ambiguous, such as 'love'. - Further advice and information regarding online safety is available from the Diocese Safeguarding Team.

-(whether a fee is chargeable or not)
+Hire of Church Premises for none Church events and activities (whether a fee is chargeable or not)

-Organisations and individual users meeting in any church in the Upper Thames Group of parishes) or any activities organised by Upper Thames Parishes will be expected to adhere to this safeguarding policy or where they work regularly with children, young people or adults who may be vulnerable, to have their own safeguarding policy.
+Organisations and individual users meeting at premises of the parishes of the Upper Thames Group will be expected to adhere to this safeguarding policy or where they work regularly with children, young people or adults who may be vulnerable, to have their own safeguarding policy.

-Each individual PCC of Cricklade, Latton, Ashton Keynes and Leigh is responsible for overseeing users and ensuring that that agreed hire process and forms are in use.
+'The parishes of the Upper Thames Group are responsible for overseeing users and ensuring that agreed hire processes and forms are in use.
 This will include obtaining a copy of the hirers safeguarding policy where relevant and providing a copy of this policy.

-11. Policy implementation and Review
+II.
+Policy implementation and Review